Neurotubule: Alzheimer's disease

 In Alzheimer's disease, hyperphosphorylation of tau protein causes the dissociation of tau from neurotubules and tau misfolding.
 The aggregation of misfolded tau forms insoluble neurofibrillary tangles which is a characteristic finding in Alzheimer's disease.
 This pathological change is called tauopathy.
 Neurotubules become prone to disintegration by microtubule-severing proteins when tau dissociates.
 As a result, essential processes in the neuron such as axonal transport and neural communication will be disrupted, forming the basis for neurodegeneration.
 Neurotubule disintegration is thought to occur by different mechanisms in axons and in dendrites.

 The detachment of tau destabilizes the neurotubules by allowing excess severing by katanin, causing it to disintegrate.
 Neurotubules disintegration in the axon disrupts transport of mRNA and signalling molecules to the axon terminal.
-For dendrites, new evidence suggests that an abnormal tau invasion into dendrites causes a heightened level of dendritic TTLL6 (Tubulin-Tyrosine-Ligase-Like-6), which elevates the polyglutamylation status of the neurotubules in dendrites.
+For dendrites, new evidence suggests that an abnormal tau invasion into dendrites causes a heightened level of dendritic TTLL6 (Tubulin polyglutamylase TTLL6), which elevates the polyglutamylation status of the neurotubules in dendrites.
 Because spastin displays strong preference for polyglutamylated microtubule, dendritic neurotubules become susceptible to spastin-induced disintegration.
 The loss of neurotubule networks in dendrites and axons, along with the formation of neurofibrillary tangles results in the impairment in the trafficking of important cargoes across the cell, which can eventually lead to apoptosis.